elphinhote/Portfolio-Three/README.md

-# Portfoliio-2
+# Portfolio-2
 Updated Portfolio

 ## Description

-The updated portfolio, contains homework assignments and a fullstack project to update a responsive portfolio
+The updated portfolio contains homework assignments and a fullstack project to update a responsive portfolio.

-with the title of app
+This includeds the App titles.

-Live links to the deployed assignments
+Live links to the deployed apps.

-A list of technologies used
+A list of technologies used.

-1-2 sentences explaining what the app is
+1-2 sentences describing the app.

 Screenshots and gifs of the app.

+An updated resume.

 Preview